 First, let's talk about Abraham, Isaac, and Jacob.
 Who are they and what is their significance?
+They are the patriarchs of the Jewish family and religion.
+Abraham is known as the father of the faithful, even to this day.
+They were known saints and the forefathers of Jesus' Jewish audience.

 Jesus speaks of Gentiles joining Abraham, Isaac, and Jacob in the kingdom.
 Also read Luke 13:28-30, a situation in which Jesus uses similar language.
 What does this imply about the position of these Old Testament saints in the kingdom?
+It seems to imply that they have a part in the kingdom and are not excluded from it by virtue of being Old Testament saints.